 Poetry

 Since winning a Scholastic Gold Key for their poetry in 2018, Alex has fallen only further in love with the art form, both on the page as well as on the stage.
 They completed their first poetry mentorship, Telling It Bent, with The Frank Theatre in 2020, and have continued to write since.
-They find poetry to be invaluable for expression, healing, and connection, and owe much of who they are as a creative to the Vancouver poetry scene.
+They find poetry to be invaluable for expression, healing, and connection, and owe much of who they are as a creative to their local poetry scene.

 notable publications